 When they had finished putting the phone back together & turned it back on, they stated, "Your battery is still at 76%, so...".
 I didn't let them finish that sentence, cut them off & stated, "How can the phone still be at 76% if you changed it?
 You did change it, right?"
 They stated it was just a coincidence.
 I was skeptical, but had little choice but to accept it at the time, I figured I'd find out the truth later on anyways.

 As stated before, the battery life did not increase, but decreased, estimated at perhaps a little more than half of the life it had (maybe 60%).
-Furthermore I've noticed that when I plug in the phone to charge it & am still attempting to use it, the batter will literally keep falling or charge VERY slowly, even if I have it locked & in sleep mode (even when fast charging with the original charger & cable).
+Furthermore I've noticed that when I plug in the phone to charge it & am still attempting to use it, the battery will literally keep falling if the screen is on (even when fast charging with the original charger & cable).
 The are a couple possibilities regarding how this happened: